What Is A Dry Pedicure?

 As we talked about earlier, you likely have a “picture” of the perfect pedicure in your head that includes the twenty-minute soaking at the start.

-It’s standard practice, and one more easily accessible to people around the world.
 Due to this, you may not feel that your pedicure experience is “complete” after trying out the waterless alternative.

-There’s also the question of how luxurious it feels to get a dry pedicure done.
-A majority of the reason why people consider pedicures to be a pampering treatment is because of the soaking process and what comes with it.
+A majority of the reasons why people consider pedicures a pampering treatment are due to the soaking process and the benefits that come with it.

 Because of this, you may only be able to treat yourself to a dry pedicure during a vacation or trip, that is, until the time comes when it’s offered at your local salon.